 Many lenders allow you to make a lump sum payment — usually 10% to 20% of the original principal balance.
 In addition, many mortgage products now include a “double-up and skip-a-payment” feature.
 This lets you “bank” extra mortgage payments for a rainy day, at which time you can “skip” them if you need to.
 Ask me to advise you on your options today!

 Most mortgages now allow the amortization to be adjusted by increasing the payment on closed terms by 10% — 20% per year, once annually.

 Most mortgages now come with the option to pay your mortgage at a frequency that matches your cash flow — weekly, bi-weekly or semi-monthly.
-The added benefit of the “accelerated” weekly and bi-weekly payments is that by dividing a regular monthly payment into two or four respectively, and deducting it at the new interval, an extra payment a year is made directly against principal.
-The surprising effect of this one extra payment a year is to reduce the amortization of the average mortgage by approximately 5 years, with cash savings at the end of the mortgage term.
+The added benefit of the “accelerated” weekly and bi-weekly payments is that by dividing a regular monthly payment into two or four respectively, and deducting it at the new interval, two extra payments a year is made directly against principal.
+The surprising effect of these two extra payments a year is to reduce the amortization of the average mortgage by approximately 5 years, with cash savings at the end of the mortgage term.

 Statement Of CommitmentView PDF

 I will get you the best mortgage available!

 Banks and lenders vary their rates and terms depending on THEIR needs, not yours.
 Let me match YOUR needs to the best rates and terms available.
 No fee to you (On approved Credit)

 EASY – I will handle the banks for you and work around your schedule

 FAST – I will get it done quickly so you can relax